hollyritch/autogato/README.md

 ## 3.3 Output

-The output can be found in the pickle files, e.g., partitionTree0.pkl, partitionTree1.pkl, etc. BUT NOT in the allCycles.txt files.
-I will remove this feature.
-It was originally implemented for analysis, but saving all elementary circuits/all fluffles isn't feasible, even if we write them to disk.
+The output can be found in the pickle files, e.g., partitionTree0.pkl, partitionTree1.pkl, etc.

+I provided now an analysis.py file that you can use to analyse your generated data:
+  - First, it contains the command on how to load the data from the pickle file.
+The parameters dictionary contains all the data you need.
+The keys are indicative for the data-structures they contain.
+  - Second, it contains two functions that helps you analyse the data:
+      - computeSubstochasticMatrixForSetOfMREdges(parameters:dict, newEquivClass:set): This functions translates a set of MR-edges, e.g., representing the autocatalytic subgraph into a CS matrix.
+      - determineAutocatalycityNonMetzler(S:np.matrix): Once the submatrix is generated you can use this function to solve an LP that returns you True and flow vector v>0 for which Av>0 or False and a 0 vector if the matrix is not autocatalytic.

 ## 3.4 Test usage